 Kevin Roiseland, Senior Advisor | firstname.lastname@example.org

-In addition to standard student advising duties, Kevin coordinates the non-resident tax program each spring, overseeing the workshops providing tax assistance and the online Windstar tax program.
-He is the point person for all inquiries and requests made to the general ISSS@uiowa.edu email.
-He also coordinates the new student to student friendship matching program, Friends Without Borders, as well as some basic scholarship programs.
+In addition to standard student and scholar advising duties, Kevin coordinates the non-resident tax program each spring, overseeing the workshops providing tax assistance and the online Windstar tax program.
+He also oversees some SEVIS reporting duties including OPT employment reports and I-20s for students returning after an absence.
+He serves as the ISSS liaison to the organizations Friends of International Students and the International Women's Club.
 Kevin holds a B.A. in Spanish from Luther College and an M.A. in Social Foundations of Education from the University of Iowa.
 Kevin has a passion for travel and for learning about the cultures of the students he works with.
 He has traveled broadly throughout Latin America, Europe, and Asia.

 Andrea Siebenmann, International Student and Scholar Advisor | email@example.com

 Shuhui Lin — Student Support and Retention Coordinator | email@example.com

 Lin focuses on the support and retention of international students who encounter academic difficulty.
 She oversees the Life in Iowa program, which provides ongoing orientation and cultural learning activities.
 She co-instructs the Global@Iowa course along with Brandon Paulson.
-Lin provides assistance in following up with potentially at-risk students identified in the annual MAP-Works survey or who are flagged for academic probation or poor progress at midterms and conducts needs assessments for international students.
-Lin earned her Bachelor's degree in Communication Studies from the University of Iowa, and is currently pursuing a Master's in Higher Education and Student Affairs in the College of Education.
+Lin provides assistance in following up with potentially at-risk students identified in the annual Excelling@Iowa survey or who are flagged for academic probation or poor progress at midterms and conducts assessments for international students.
+Lin earned her Bachelor's degree in Communication Studies, and Master's degree in Higher Education and Student Affairs from the University of Iowa.
 She is from Guangzhou, China, speaks Cantonese and Mandarin, and is now learning Korean.